Marathon du Mont Blanc

 The Marathon du Mont Blanc (Mont Blanc Marathon) is an annual marathon distance (42.195 km) alpine trail running event held in Chamonix, France.
 The Marathon du Mont Blanc race is the titular event but the name also refers to the group of longer and shorter distance races one or more of which competitors can compete in over a three-day period starting on the last Friday in June.

-The marathon was first run in June 2003, however the shorter distance 23km du Mont-Blanc, which utilizes part of the same route as the marathon, has been run annually since 1979.
+The marathon was first run in June 2003, however the shorter distance 23 km du Mont-Blanc, which utilizes part of the same route as the marathon, has been run annually since 1979.

 Overview

-The 23km du Mont-Blanc (formerly the "Cross du Mont-Blanc") was founded by Georges Costaz, the President of the Club alpin français Chamonix (CAF) in 1979.
+The 23 km du Mont-Blanc (formerly the "Cross du Mont-Blanc") was founded by Georges Costaz, the President of the Club alpin français Chamonix (CAF) in 1979.
 In 2003, on the 25th anniversary of the first running, the Marathon du Mont Blanc event was added to the race schedule.
 The following year the 10 km du Mont-Blanc event was added and in 2011 the KM Vertical (3.8 km) was also included.
-In order to meet the requirements for hosting the Skyrunning World Championships in 2014 the 80 km du Mont-Blanc was added to the race schedule as a test event in 2013.
-The event also offers the "Mini Cross" (800m to 3 km) for 7 to 15-year-old competitors.
+In order to meet the requirements for hosting the Skyrunning World Championships in 2014 the 80 km du Mont-Blanc was added to the race schedule as a test event in 2013 (90 km since 2018).
+The event also offers the "Mini Cross" (800 m to 3 km) for 7 to 15-year-old competitors.

 The race is currently administered by Club des sports de Chamonix.